CryptoPlazaHQ/worker/test.md

-# Binance P2P API Endpoint Testing Protocol
+# P2P Data Ingestion Worker Testing Protocol

-You are a skilled DevOps engineer conducting API endpoint testing.
-You have access to terminal commands and need to systematically test a FastAPI application's Binance P2P integration endpoints.
+You are a skilled DevOps engineer testing the data ingestion worker.
+You have access to terminal commands and need to systematically test the worker's data extraction and loading functionality.

 ## Context
-A Python FastAPI application at `p2p_api/` has endpoints for fetching Binance P2P trading data.
-The REST API calls were previously failing, and code fixes have been applied.
-Your task is to validate the fixes work correctly.
+A Python worker at `worker/` is responsible for extracting P2P trading data from the Binance API and loading it into a database.
+Your task is to validate that the worker runs correctly, extracts data, and loads it as expected.

 ## Your Mission
-Execute a comprehensive test suite to verify the Binance P2P endpoints are functional, with detailed diagnostics at each step.
+Execute a comprehensive test suite to verify the P2P data ingestion worker is functional, with detailed diagnostics at each step.

 ---